 # What is a CI Configuration File?

-A CI configuration file describes what actions should be taken by the Cloud Native Build when certain events occur in a project repository (such as new commits being pushed or new PR requests).
+A CI configuration file describes what actions should be taken by the Cloud Native Build when certain events occur in a repository (such as new commits being pushed or new PR requests).
 It determines whether the Cloud Native Build should initiate a build task and, if so, what each step of the build task should do.

 The configuration file for Cloud Native Build is in the YAML format, which is the same format used by popular CI services in the industry.